'Duck Hands, Lines and Numbers'

 This foundational skill must be taught systematically.
 Even just the addition of Miss Emma's 'Duck Hands, Lines and Numbers' will enhance any systematic phonics program, as the student cannot help but become an orthographic mapper!

-The 'speech to print' approach helps the written code make sense to learners.
+The 'speech to print' AND 'print to speech' approach helps the written code make sense to learners.
 As cognitive neuroscientist Dr. Paula Tallal explains, “To break the code for reading, a child must become ‘phonologically aware’ that words can be broken down into smaller units of sounds (phonemes) and that it is these sounds that the letters represent.

 Tallal, P. (2012).
 Improving neural response to sound improves reading.
 PNAS. vol. 109, no. 41, 16406–16407